The Heartbreak of Asian American Applicants

 Colleges Should Acknowledge Discrimination Against Asian American Applicants and Take Rectifying Steps

 It’s high time that highly selective colleges — and Harvard is not alone here — acknowledge that they discriminate against Asian American applicants.
 If an admissions officer tells you at an information session that a school doesn’t discriminate against Asian American applicants, know that you were just told a lie.
 It’s high time these schools come up with a plan to counteract this discrimination.
 Our students at Ivy Coach have been counteracting this discrimination for many years.
-To put it simply, our Asian American students at Ivy Coach so often overcome the discrimination that they would otherwise face in admissions by presenting with a very different profile than just about every other Asian American applicant.
+To put it simply, our Asian American students at Ivy Coach so often overcome the discrimination that they would otherwise face in admissions by presenting with a very different profile than many other Asian American applicants.
 To put it even more simply, we make our students weird.
 That’s right.
 Weird.
+And we don’t just help our Asian American students present as weird.
+We help all our students present as weird.

 But that doesn’t mean admission to our nation’s most elite schools should be based on grades and test scores alone.
 If colleges were to admit students based on these factors alone, they’d end up with a less interesting class that does not mirror the greatness of America.
 Yes, it’d be a snoozefest to attend that school.
 We said it.
 In his editorial, Boot wisely cites a piece the great Malcolm Gladwell once wrote for “The New Yorker” called “Getting In.”
 Boot invokes Gladwell when he writes, “[Harvard is] not just trying to select the best academic performers but also the students who will go on to have the greatest success after graduation.”
 The students who are going to go on to become the great successes of their generation in our world are not always the students with the best grades and the best scores.
 Gladwell is right.
 In fact, we’ll tell him as much.
 He often writes nearby at the neighborhood coffee shop.